treebeardtech/nbwrite/README.md

 ### Generate guides for my closed-source code

+You will need to install the 'rag' extra `pip install 'nbwrite[rag]'`

 By default, OpenAI's models can generate docs based on parametric knowledge.
 This is limited to popular open source libraries.